About the Safe Grow Act

 Failure to post this written notice will result in:

-- Municipal infraction: Starting July 1, 2014, failure to post and maintain the written notice is a Class G municipal infraction.
+- Municipal infraction: Failure to post and maintain the written notice is a Class G municipal infraction.

 Neighborhood Services covers the following Initiatives and Bans: